How Can We Help?

 SQS Lambda Concurrency – invocations

 A similar scenario will occur while setting your very own reserved concurrency pool.
-Running the same test with a max of 50 concurrent executions, will end up being extremely low because of the throttling.
+Running the same test with a maximum of 50 concurrent executions will be extremely low because of the throttling.

 – Multiple Lambda workers